Jesse Ferguson

-Jesse Ferguson (born March 20, 1957) is a retired American boxer who fought in several noteworthy boxing matches in the 1980s and 1990s.
+Jesse Ferguson (born March 20, 1957) is a retired American boxer who was a Heavyweight title challenger and top contender who Beat undisputed Heavyweight world champion Buster Douglas, Heavyweight world champion Ray Mercer and Cruiserweight world champion Tyrone Booze.
 His professional career is filled with matches with champions and contenders and his name is linked with numerous boxing stars of the 1980s and 1990s.

 Early years

 Ferguson grew up in rural Knightdale, North Carolina, one of 13 children of a tobacco farm workers William and Jesse Ferguson.

 Military service

 Ferguson took up boxing at the age of 22, while serving with the U.S. Marines.

 Professional career

 After an amateur career in the early 80s, Ferguson turned pro in 1983 at the age of 25.
 He had 10 straight wins (all by knockout), the most notable being a 4-round knockout of Reggie Gross.
 To supplement his meager boxing earnings, Jesse Ferguson was working as a construction worker and a security guard.